 About Wendy’s Soy Wax Candles

-Wendy started making candles in 2010 as a hobby, making candles for around the home, giving a few away to family and friends.
+Wendy started making candles in 2010 as a hobby, making candles for around the home, and giving a few away to family and friends.

 Then someone suggested she start making more and selling them at the local markets.